 The Tennessee chapter has made the preservation of cave ecosystems one of its highest priorities – and for good reason – Tennessee has more caves than any other state, with more than 10,000.
-In fact, 20% of the known caves in the United States.
+In fact, 20% of the known caves in the U.S. are in Tennessee!
 The Nature Conservancy directs the leading cave protection program in Tennessee.

 Creatures in the Dark